Stein's method for the matrix normal distribution

+Since only the observed marginal is available, the computable moment equations use the covariance blocks of the observed rows and columns.
+With $(P\Psi P)^+$ and $(Q\Sigma Q)^+$ denoting Moore-Penrose inverses, they are

-so that, with $\tr(P)=1$ and $\tr(Q)=2$, the natural estimates are the full column scale $\Sigma$ (first line) and the identifiable row block $P\Psi P$ of the row scale (second line).
-In particular, only the $(2,2)$ principal entry of $\Psi$ is identifiable; the off‐diagonal and the first diagonal entry cannot be recovered from the data and are left at zero by construction (equivalently, we report $P\widehat{\Psi}P$).
-Operationally, starting from any $\Psi^{(0)}\in\mathcal{S}_{++}^{2}$, the weighted flip--flop updates are
+Thus, in the present row-masking case, where $\tr(P)=1$ and $Q=I_2$, the natural targets are the full column scale $\Sigma$ and the identifiable row block $P\Psi P$ of the row scale, under the chosen scale convention.
+In particular, only the $(2,2)$ principal entry of $\Psi$ is identifiable; the off-diagonal and the first diagonal entry cannot be recovered from the data and are not estimated.
+Operationally, starting from any $\Psi^{(0)}\in\mathcal{S}_{++}^{2}$, the masked flip--flop updates are